JennEYoon/datasciY/wip1/so/README.md

   - Numpy structured data array is a possibility.
   - Look at link in the Q. https://stackoverflow.com/questions/1373164/how-do-i-create-a-variable-number-of-variables
     - Most recommend using a dictionary.
-    - Others use list, or a system operaion.
+    - Others use list, or a system operation.
  - Numpy indexing ref:
    https://docs.scipy.org/doc/numpy/reference/arrays.indexing.html#arrays-indexing